Plain English Summary

 Participants may benefit from taking part in this study though receiving a comprehensive, tailored follow-up.

 Where is the study run from?

-Eight prostate cancer treatment centers in Italy.
+At least nine prostate cancer treatment centers in Italy

 When is study starting and how long is it expected to run for?

 Dr Luca Cindolo

 Urology Department ASL Abruzzo 2